percpopper/Bloodhunt-Skin-Changer/README.md

 # Bloodhunt-Skin-Changer
 Internal Bloodhunt Skin Changer (WARNING: EXTREMELY GHETTO, EXAMPLE ONLY)

-Unreal Engine 4 Process Event Hook Used To Modify Parameters In A Called Function To Change Your Players Outfit/Skin.
+Unreal Engine 4 Process Event Hook Used To Modify Parameters In A Called Function In Bloodhunt To Change Your Players Outfit/Skin.

 MinHook Was Used For Hooking: https://github.com/TsudaKageyu/minhook